 I woke up with Hawaiian dreams in my mind.
 Actually to be honest I woke up with Southern California in my mind – which to me really means avocados, sun, flip flops and having access to every type of cuisine under the sun!
+This Ahi Tuna Poke Bowl with Citrus Ponzu and Creamy Sriracha Sauce is what my dreams are made of!

 Our family recently relocated to the South and although we already love it here, there are days when I really miss the variety of foods and the incredible melting pot of cuisines that are at your reach in Southern California.